zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 5. Broadcasting Transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The broadcasting transaction interface is used to send transactions to BU blockchain and trigger the execution of transactions.
+The broadcasting transaction interface is used to send transactions to BuChain and trigger the execution of transactions.
 The specific interface call is as follows:

 ::